hobbyquaker/dna-monitor/README.md

 ### Usage

-Connect your DNA Device to your Mac, start the Application, vape on.
+Connect your DNA Device, start the Application, vape on.

 ### Contributing